Skip to main content

 Communicating with disabled young people

-Effective communication can help create a positive experience for the disabled young people you work with.
+Effective communication can create a better experience for the disabled young people you support.

 When you allow disabled young people to engage meaningfully in decisions about their supports, you empower them to make sure their needs are met and concerns addressed.